lauragift21/nuxt-workshop/README.md

 ```

-* Nested Routes: Nuxt.js lets you create nested route by using the children routes of vue-router.
+* Nested Routes: Nuxt.js lets us create nested route by using the children routes of vue-router.

-To define the parent component of a nested route, you need to create a Vue file with the same name as the directory which contain your children views.
+To define the parent component of a nested route, we need to create a Vue file with the same name as the directory which contain our children views.

 And include <nuxt-child/> inside the parent component